Practice Samples

 Generate copies of your report (original with names blacked out or computer-generated with names crossed out or otherwise de-identified), raw data, and summary sheet.
 It is VERY IMPORTANT that you de-identify your cases completely, including raw data, page headers, and supporting documents by other professionals (when applicable)!
 Check, double-check, and triple-check to be sure you have not missed anything.

-We can not stress strongly enough the importance of having your work samples reviewed by a couple of people prior to submission.
-Ideally at least one of those folks will be an ABCN examiner or a recent diplomate.
-If you’re on the BRAIN list-serve, feel free to call on fellow members to help review your work samples (many folks who have completed the process stay involved in the group).
+We cannot stress strongly enough the importance of having your work samples reviewed by a couple of people prior to submission.
+Ideally, at least one of those folks will be an ABCN examiner or a recent diplomate.
+If you’re on the BRAIN forum, feel free to call on fellow members to help review your work samples (many folks who have completed the process stay involved in the group).
 The AACN mentorship program, which connects applicants with experienced mentors, may also be a good resource.
 The AACN mentorship program link is here.

 The Mechanics of Submitting Your Practice Samples